 Compensating patients injured by negligent medical care (fault in Québec)

-While the total annual amount varies, on behalf of its members, the CMPA paid a cumulative total of $1.1 billion in patient compensation over the last 5 years.
+While the total annual amount varies, on behalf of its members, CMPA paid a cumulative total of $2.29 billion in patient compensation over the last 10 years (2013-2022).

 Determining patient compensation is a collaborative effort between lawyers for all parties, based on input from independent experts.
 When agreement cannot be reached, a mediator may help the two parties come to an agreement, or the judge or jury involved in the case makes the decision.